rayct/zet/docs/1134/README.md

-# End-to-end production-grade chatbot
+# Conversational AI - End-to-end production-grade chatbot

 * Training a production-ready chatbot for a scaffold hire company involves several steps, including data collection, intent classification, entity recognition, dialogue management, and deploying the bot on a platform.
 I can guide you through the process and provide an example using Python and a framework like Rasa.

-* Rasa is an open-source framework for building conversational AI.
+* Rasa is an open-source framework for ***building conversational AI***.
 It allows you to create chatbots with natural language understanding and dialogue management capabilities.
 For this example, let's assume you have Rasa installed:

 1. **Setting Up Rasa:**
    Install Rasa by following the installation guide in their documentation.